 I nodded in agreement with their mockery of the pioneering but plodding fiction of Defoe, Fielding, and Scott, fiction so verbosely narrated, so lacking in vivid imagery and drama, that it really is a godawful chore to read.
-(Really, couldn’t we do without the eighteenth-century novel almost in toto, with the possible exceptions of Swift and Sterne [who ought, as Joyce once noted, to have exchanged names]?)
+Really, couldn’t we do without the 18th-century novel almost in toto, with the possible exceptions of Swift and Sterne (who ought, as Joyce once noted, to have exchanged names)?

 They also assail books that are over-praised but far from their writers’ best works, such as Hamlet and The Pickwick Papers.
-Of the former, they intriguingly note that “the play is the prototype of western literature’s most deplorable and most formless form, autobiographical fiction,” and call for more study and performances of A Midsummer Night’s Dream and Antony and Cleopatra in lieu of the more famous tragedy (I myself might vote for Twelfth Night and The Winter’s Tale, but I take the point).
+Of the former, they intriguingly note that “the play is the prototype of western literature’s most deplorable and most formless form, autobiographical fiction,” and call for more study and performances of A Midsummer Night’s Dream and Antony and Cleopatra in lieu of the more famous tragedy (I would vote for Twelfth Night and The Winter’s Tale).

-Not only does Brophy—a secularist, humanist, and feminist—argue against the dictation of taste by custom, but she and her collaborators also despise anything that smacks of primitivism or antiquarianism.
-This is the basis on which they skewer authors as diverse as Spenser, Twain, and Lawrence.
-This book’s artistic touchstones, against which other authors are judged and found wanting, are Donne and Pope in poetry and Austen, Eliot, and James in fiction.
-(Readers familiar with the history of literary criticism might think they spy the shade of Dr. Leavis hovering between the lines.)
+Not only does Brophy—a secularist, humanist, and feminist—argue against the dictation of taste by custom, but she and her collaborators also despise primitivism and antiquarianism, which is why they skewer authors as diverse as Spenser, Twain, and Lawrence.
+This book’s artistic touchstones, against which other authors are measured, are Donne and Pope in poetry and Austen, Eliot, and James in fiction.
+(Readers familiar with the history of literary criticism will sense the shade of Dr. Leavis hovering between the lines.)
 In short, they favor the urbane literature of civilization as against the arts of the volk or, even worse, the arts of urbane and civilized writers who don weeds and rags to pretend to be of the volk.

-(Politically, this attitude is a double-edge sword: if you apply it to your own tradition, you seem impeccably progressive, but if you apply it to someone else’s—especially a tradition that has been oppressed in some way by the West—then you appear to be a condescending imperialist.
-This apparent contradiction allows us to forget that the primitivist denunciation of European civilization and the white male in the name of primal values was codified in literature and philosophy by European white males.)
+(Politically, this attitude is a double-edged sword: if you apply it to your own tradition, you seem impeccably progressive, but if you apply it to someone else’s—especially a tradition that has been oppressed in some way by the west—then you appear to be a condescending imperialist.
+This apparent contradiction allows us to forget that the primitivist denunciation of European civilization and “dead white males” in the name of primal values was codified in literature and philosophy by dead white males.)

 And indeed it in this poem that Wordsworth explicitly enunciates his gospel of philistinism, the great anti-thought trademark he set on English life forever after.
 He damns ‘intellect’ as ‘meddling,’ dismisses the leaves of books as ‘barren’….exclaims (could a town councillor voting against a grant for the symphony orchestra have done better?)
 ‘Enough of Science and of Art’….The tragedy of all this is that it’s untrue not only to human nature, but to Wordsworth’s poetic nature…For the talent Wordsworth mortified and martyred to a doctrinaire simplicity is that of one of English literature’s supreme rhetoricians.
 The reason Wordsworth writes of daffodils and clouds as though he had never really set eyes on either of them is that he is an essentially baroque artist, to whom flowers are invisible unless transmuted into precious metal and to whom clouds are merely what sweep apparitions down on the astounded beholder.